top of page

 My Approach

-We will discuss the best therapeutic methods to suit your needs during your initial consultation.
-I will work collaboratively with you to create a holistic treatment plan that's shaped to your life experiences and goals.
+During your initial assessment session, we will discuss the best therapeutic methods to suit your needs.
+Together we can develop a holistic treatment plan that's shaped to your life experiences and goals.
 No two treatment plans are the same.
 Your way forward is unique to you.

 bottom of page